If there is just one verb in a sentence, it is finite. Finite verbs are sometimes called tensed verbs.

 Etymology:From the Latin, "end"

 Examples and Observations:

 - "The reason finite verbs are so important is their unique ability to act as the sentence-root.
 They can be used as the only verb in the sentence, whereas all the others have to depend on some other word, so finite verbs really stand out."

 (Richard Hudson, An Introduction to Word Grammar.
-Cambridge Univ.
-Press, 2010)
+Cambridge University Press, 2010)

 I drive a car.
 [1st person, singular, present tense]These three forms of the verb paradigm do not require additional helping verbs to express their meanings."

 he drives a car.
 [3rd person, singular. present tense]

 I/he drove a car.
 [1st and 3rd person, singular, past tense]

 (Bernard T. O'Dwyer, Modern English Structures: Form, Function, and Position.
 Broadview Press, 2000)